pauca881/proyectos_qualentum/README.md

 # proyecto_qualentum
-This directory is used to save and show some of my projects in the Qualentom Bootcamp
+This directory is used to save and show some of my projects in the Qualentum Bootcamp